-Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.
+Have a fun, safe & enjoyable holiday with our UK travel guide.

-1Cover’s UK Survival Guide is packed full handy hints, tips and tricks from those in the know to keep you safe on your next trip.
+1Cover’s UK Survival Guide is packed full handy hints and tips from those in the know to keep you safe on your travels in Blighty.

 The UK is steeped in history with hundreds of cultural sites and activities you won’t see in Aus.
 Take a tour around a medieval castle, go to a museum or visit a cathedral - there are tons to choose from and many of them are free.